Understanding peacefulness through the world news: Results

-The five prediction models, Elastic Net, Decision Tree, Random Forest, Support Vector Regression, and Extreme Gradient Boosting (see section \ref{prediction_models}), are constructed for every country to produce the GPI estimates.
-In these models, each country's GPI values are the ground-truth data (dependent variable), and the GDELT variables are the exogenous (independent) variables.
-We consider standard performance indicators to evaluate the performance of the prediction models: the Pearson Correlation, the Root Mean Square Error (RMSE), and the Mean Absolute Percentage Error (MAPE) \cite{james2013introduction,kassambara2018machine,de2016mean} (see more details in \nameref{appendix}).
+The predictive models introduced in Section \ref{section:prediction_models} are constructed for every country using the GPI values as the dependent variable and the GDELT variables as the independent variables.
+We use the Pearson Correlation coefficient, Root Mean Square Error (RMSE), and Mean Absolute Percentage Error (MAPE) \cite{james2013introduction,kassambara2018machine,de2016mean} to evaluate the performance of the constructed models (Appendix \nameref{appendix5}).

-The analysis is conducted for all 163 countries that have a GPI score.
-Fig. \ref{fig:pearson_1month_ahead} presents the Pearson correlation between the real and the 1-month-ahead predicted GPI values at a country level for all the models.
-The plots' data points correspond to each country model.
-It is evident that XGBoost model with the highest Pearson correlation, outperforms the rest of the models.
-Concentrating our analysis on the XGBoost boxplot, it is noticeable that there are models that show very high performance and others that show very low performance.
-For example, the models for Cameroon, Mali, Saudi Arabia, the United Kingdom, and the United States indicate a very strong correlation, higher than 0.85.
-On the other hand, there are models, such as the models for the Central African Republic, Estonia, Moldova, Mongolia, and Romania that indicate a negative correlation.